Stochastic estimates for the thin-film equation with thermal noise: Introduction Introduction

 We now briefly discuss the main example of equation that we cover in the general class of equations of the form~\eqref{eq:spde-intro}.
 Consider the so-called thin-film equation with thermal noise\footnote{Also known in the literature as the stochastic thin-film equation.}, i.e.

 where $M$ is some sufficiently nice function of $u$ and $\xi$ is some rough, random forcing, typically space-time white noise.
 This equation governs the evolution of the height $u$ of a thin, viscous film driven by capillarity, limited by viscosity, and forced by thermal fluctuations.
 It can be formally derived either in an ad-hoc manner by applying a fluctuation-dissipation ansatz to the deterministic thin-film equation (see~\cite{GGKO22,DMS05}) or from first principles by considering an appropriate rescaling of the equations of fluctuating hydrodynamics (see~\cite{GMR06}).
 Here the function $M$ is referred to as the mobility of the film and is typically chosen to be a power law, i.e.~$M(u)=u^m$, $m \geq 1$ or more precisely $M(u)= u^3 + \lambda^{3-m} u^m$, with the most physically interesting cases corresponding to $0 < m < 3$.
 The choice $\lambda=0$ corresponds to imposing the no-slip boundary condition at the liquid-solid interface, while the choice $\lambda>0$ and $0<m <3$ corresponds to the Navier-slip boundary condition at the interface (see, for example, the discussion in~\cite{GO02}).
 One can check that~\eqref{eq:tfe-intro} can be cast into the form of~\eqref{eq:spde-intro} choosing $a(u)=1-M(u)$ and $b(u)=M^{\frac12}(u)$.
+However, our results only apply to the non-degenerate setting, i.e.~to $a=1-M<1-\delta$ for some $\delta>0$.
+Furthermore, for a solution theory to be expected to apply, sufficient regularity of $M$ and $M^\frac12$ is required.